Near West Side, Chicago: Neighborhoods

-West Loop
+The West Loop

 The West Loop lies along the western bank of the Chicago River.
 It generally includes the districts of Fulton River, Fulton Market, and Greektown.
 It is approximately bounded by Grand Avenue on the north, Ashland Avenue on the west, the Eisenhower Expressway on the south, and the Chicago River on the east.
-Popular restaurants line Randolph Street, including Girl and the Goat by Stephanie Izard, and Leña Brava, founded by Rick Bayless who has since departed the establishment.

 The area has experienced rapid gentrification.
 A former manufacturing and warehousing area, many of the buildings have been converted to loft condominiums, restaurants, bars, and art galleries.
+Popular restaurants line Randolph Street.
 Oprah Winfrey's Harpo Studios were located on Randolph Street; the site is now the recently constructed corporate headquarters of McDonald's.
-Soho House was one of the first boutique hotels in West Loop, and Ace Hotels followed in 2017.
-Retailers in West Loop include Maria Pinto, Billy Reid, Free People, and Madewell.

 Fulton River District and Fulton Market

 The Fulton River District makes up the north east area of the Near West Side, on the Chicago River just west of the Loop.
 The related Fulton Market area extends west of the Kennedy Expressway as far as Union Park.
 The district is a former manufacturing and current transportation corridor turned mixed-use commercial and residential neighborhood.
 The neighborhood includes warehouses that have been converted to loft condominiums, new construction high rise condominiums and apartments, high rise and mid rise business offices, retail and restaurants.
 The Fulton River District is the home of the Ogilvie Transportation Center (formerly Chicago & North Western Station), a major commuter rail terminal.
-The neighborhood is known for the aroma of chocolate emanating from the Blommer Chocolate Company.
+The neighborhood was known for the aroma of chocolate emanating from the Blommer Chocolate Company which closed in 2024.

 Greektown

 Greektown is a restaurant and nightlife corridor along Halsted Street between Van Buren and Madison Streets.
 In the late 19th century Greek immigrants settled the area and competed with nearby Italians for business and jobs.

-It was popularized in the movie My Big Fat Greek Wedding, which was actually filmed mostly in Toronto.
-Formerly part of a larger Greek neighborhood called "The Delta", the area previously bustled with Greek restaurants.
-Greektown now offers popular Greek restaurants like Greek Islands along with multicultural dining options like Sizzling Pot King.
-Greektown is currently home to the National Hellenic Museum, the nation's leading museum dedicated to the significant cultural contributions of Greek people.
+The area previously bustled with Greek restaurants but has seen Greek influence decrease as inhabitants moved to Chicago suburbs.
+Greektown is home to the National Hellenic Museum, the nation's leading museum dedicated to the significant cultural contributions of Greek people.